Michael Eriksson

 Introverts and extraverts

-Consider e.g. the introverts vs. extraverts issue: It is quite common for extraverts (although I am not certain that it applies most of them) to see introverts as people who are unhappy, unable to find friends, or in need of help to have an active social life.
+Consider e.g. the introverts vs. extraverts issue: It is quite common for extraverts (although I am not certain that it applies to most of them) to see introverts as persons who are unhappy, unable to find friends, or in need of help to have an active social life—sometimes in combination with the very incorrect idea that introversion and shyness would be the same thing.
 Introverts typically have a very different take: “Why spend Friday evening getting drunk on over-expensive liquor in an over-crowded and overly loud bar?
 Besides, the last Stargate season was just released on DVD.”
-An educating take on Autismw can be found on http://isnt.autistics.org/e, which makes a similar point very well—and also illustrates many of the problems the “NT” majority brings to this world.
+An educating take on Autismw can be found on http://isnt.autistics.org/e, which makes a similar point very well—and also illustrates many of the problems that the “NT” majority brings to this world.
 (I am reasonable well-read in issues relating to autism and Aspergerw, and can vouch that the opinions presented on the above website are very common among the “sufferers”.)

 To have a wife or a mistress/Priorities

-The following joke is a good illustration on how different people can have very different priorities.
+The following joke is a good illustration of how different persons can have very different priorities.

 A doctor, a lawyer and a mathematician were discussing the relative merits of having a wife or a mistress.